 Let’s first focus on lower case character.
 Without a digit, there are 268 8 character passwords.
 When forced to include a digit, we have:

 - a digit position (8 choices)

-We see immediately that 267×10×8 > 268.
-What saves us here, intuitively, is the fact that the digit has many possible positions.
+We see that 267×10×8 is greater than 268, so replacing a character with a digit actually helps.
+What “saves” us here, intuitively, is the fact that the digit has many possible positions.

 If we simplify the inequality by dividing both sides with 267, we get

 10×8 > 26